Anna Laslett-Borja BA DipIntegrative Counselling MBACP

-I offer open-ended and short-term counselling, including a 6 week block of sessions, currently working online.
+I offer open-ended and short-term counselling, including a 6 week block of sessions.
 We have an initial session during which we can talk through your issues, expectations and hopes and where you can ask any questions you may have.
 Then we decide together on the way forward for you.
-There is no obligation to continue if it's not right for you.
-I value your feedback and we regularly talk together about how things are going between us.
+There is no obligation to continue if it doesn't feel right for you.

 Training, qualifications & experience